AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-hotfix.md

      </td>
     <td>
     <ul>
     <li>Draft letters with XML data are getting stuck in the loading state during preview.
-To download and install the hotfix, refer to<a href="#install-hotfix"> Download and install hotfix for draft letter issue</a> section.(FORMS-14521)</li>
+To download and install the hotfix, refer to the<a href="#install-hotfix"> Download and install hotfix for draft letter issue</a> section.(FORMS-14521)</li>
     </ul>
     </td>
   </tr>